 Azar Nafisi, Johns Hopkins School of Advanced International Studies

 Sharon L. Wolchik, Elliott School of International Affairs

-In general, applicants should be early-to-mid-career young professionals working on foreign policy related issues within think tanks, government, and the private or non-profit sectors.
-We particularly encourage applicants from the Hill, security-related fields, and the private sector.
+Applicants should be early-to-mid-career young professionals working on foreign policy related issues within think tanks, government, media, and the private or non-profit sectors.
+It is recommended that applicants have at least seven years of work experience.
+The Forum particularly encourages applicants from the Hill, security-related fields, and the private sector.

 For participation, applicants need to be based in the Washington, D.C., area.
 The program is unpaid and nonresidential.
 Successful applicants are expected to attend the monthly seminars (to be held after working hours), although additional events and meetings will be scheduled.

 Before applying, please consider if your professional and personal obligations will allow you to participate fully.

 - Fellows need to be based in Washington, DC.

 - Fellows need to be available to attend a morning retreat (at the NED offices) on Saturday, September 16.